carlos-ds/personal-web/articles/first-chrome-extension.md

 ## Elaborating the options page

 Next, we can get to work on the _options page_ (options.html).
 This page lets the user define certain options.
+But first, let's recap our user story:

-Let's look at an example for this extension: e.g. _As a user, I want to display a message "This is your local environment!" on any URL that begins with "https://localhost"_
+_As a user, I want to display a message "This is your local environment!" on any URL that begins with "http://localhost"_

 In short, we'll give users 3 options for pattern matching: